aphtech/Convert2EBRL/README.md

 # Convert2EBRL

-A GUI application for converting files to EBRL.
+A GUI application for converting files to eBraille.

-## Status of EBRL support
+## Status of eBraille support

-As there is no published version of the EBRL standard, currently this tool is unable to produce files which are guaranteed to comply with the final EBRL specification.
-Once a EBRL specification is published this tool will then recieve updates to produce files to comply with that specification.
+As there is no published version of the eBraille standard, currently this tool is unable to produce files which are guaranteed to comply with the final eBraille specification.
+Once a eBraille specification is published this tool will then recieve updates to produce files to comply with that specification.

 ## Developer information